 The simulator provides a comfortable user interface for running, writing and debugging PDP-8 software.
 For each device, there is a separate window which displays the internal state of the device.
 The user can view and edit the PDP-8 memory content as octal dump, assembler instructions and typed data (ASCII, integer, floating point,...).

 Other features of the simulator are breakpoints, break opcodes, single step execution, a trace mode for the PDP-8/E and much more.
 The emulated ASR 33 teletypes provide all comfort of Macintosh text editor windows and optionally produce the sound of hardware typewriters.

 Benchmarks show that the PDP-8/E Simulator outperforms a hardware PDP-8/E in orders of magnitude when running on reasonable current Macs.
 There are options to slow down the CPU and the I/O devices to the speed of the real hardware.
 The simulator passes about 20 of the most important MAINDEC hardware diagnostics for the PDP-8/E.

-The PDP-8/E and the I/O devices can completely be controlled using AppleScript.
+Note that PDP-8/E Simulator 1.x and the I/O devices can completely be controlled using AppleScript.

 Read the history of the PDP-8/E Simulator and some user feedback.